zukunft/zukunft.com/docs/code_functions_all.md

     \-- set_description
         \-- combine_named - @param string|null $description the description of the word, triple, formula or verb
     \-- 4
-        \-- term_view - create an api json array for the backend based on this frontend object
+        \-- term_view - the linked term with its name taken from the request cache; a page url carries only the
         \-- view_relation - create an api json array for the backend based on this frontend object
     \-- get_description
         \-- combine_named - @return string|null the description of the word, triple, formula or verb